Andrew Curwen - Chief Executive & Training - Chairman

 My role involves developing the XLVets IT infrastructure to enable effective and efficient communication between member practices.
 I provide IT support and development services to XLVets and try to ensure everything runs as smoothly as possible!
 I spend most of my time working from home but attend weekly meetings with the team at the XLVets office in Dalston.
 In my spare time I enjoy playing football, cycling and walking in the Lake District.

-Having joined XLVets in May 2013 as a full time IT Support Technician then into an IT Manager role, I help with the everyday running of anything to do with technology, from setting up hardware and software, to providing support for staff and member practices.
+Having joined XLVets in May 2013 as a full time IT Support Technician then into my current Senior Systems Administrator & Developer role, I help with the everyday running of anything to do with technology, from setting up hardware and software, to providing support for staff and member practices.
 My background is in hardware and networking having graduated from the University of Cumbria with an Applied Computing Bachelor of Science degree with Cisco CCNA credentials.
 In my spare time I enjoy hunting out new additions for my extensive film collection and taking day trips around the lake district.